SD Gundam Dimension War: Gameplay

 SD Gundam Dimension War is a tactical role-playing game based on the Gundam franchise.
 The gameplay involves players maneuvering their fleet of robots and ships around a grid-based map and destroying each of the enemies scattered about.
 The objective is to complete each of the game's eight levels without losing their fleet.
 Enemies are placed towards the top of the map, while players start at the bottom.
 Players are not required to destroy each enemy to progress to the next level, but they must at least destroy the enemy battle cruisers that are placed in specific spots on the map.
-The third level adds a heavily-armored boss that must also be defeated to move onto the next level.
+The third level adds a heavily-armored boss that must be defeated to move onto the next level.

 Players are able to attack enemies should one of their robots be near them.
 Two combat options can be chosen: indirect, which allows players to fire from a distance, and attack, which while more dangerous allows for stronger attacks.
 Choosing to attack enemies causes the game to shift to a combat scenario, where players are forced to attack the enemy either with a ranged laser cannon or through melee combat with a laser sword.
 Players and enemies are able to shift into the foreground and background, and must fight each other until one of them is destroyed.
 When fighting enemy cruisers, the game takes place within a third-person perspective, as players must fire enough shots at it to destroy the cruiser.
 An autopilot option is available where the AI performs the battle automatically, without any player input.
 There are three save slots available, allowing the player to save their progress and come back later.